brotzeit/rustic/README.md

 Customization:

-- `rustic-rustfmt-bin`: path to rustfmt executable
+- `rustic-rustfmt-bin`           path to rustfmt executable
-- `rustic-format-display-method`: default function used for displaying rustfmt buffer (use the function `ignore`, if you don't want the buffer to be displayed)
+- `rustic-format-display-method` default function used for displaying rustfmt buffer (use the function `ignore`, if you don't want the buffer to be displayed)
-- `rustic-format-trigger`:
+- `rustic-format-trigger`
-    'on-save : format buffer before saving
+  * `'on-save`    format buffer before saving
-    'on-compile : run 'cargo fmt' before compilation nil : don't format automatically
+  * `'on-compile` run 'cargo fmt' before compilation
+  * `nil`         don't format automatically

 # LSP

 Disable LSP support by setting `rustic-lsp-client` to nil.
 You have to restart emacs when you switch lsp clients.

+LSP commands:

+`xref-find-definitions` find definition

 ## Server